Contents

 AI is getting cheaper through two reinforcing channels: first, the underlying hardware is improving steadily, with GPUs delivering roughly 30% more performance per dollar each year after adjusting for inflation and server costs.
 Second, the price of using LLMs at a fixed capability level is falling much faster, with the cheapest model/API price to hit given benchmark thresholds declining by 9x to 40x per year for coding.
 This makes it obvious to me that agentic engineering will reduce traditional IT Services revenue where the deliverable is code.

-Another threat compounding this is that OpenAI and Anthropic have launched their own AI services firms in partnership with leading financial and consulting firms.
+Another threat compounding this is that OpenAI and Anthropic have launched their own AI services firms in partnership with leading private equity and consulting firms.
 A big part of selling software to corporations was successfully creating a sales machine that can reach these corporations.
 This distribution was a big moat for large IT services firms vs. smaller firms because they had relationships with senior executives at most large corporations that have historically been buyers of services work.
 By partnering with Bain, Capgemini, McKinsey (in OpenAI’s case) and Accenture, Deloitte, PwC (in Anthropic’s case), OpenAI and Anthropic have circumvented the distribution challenge because these firms have the same relationships that an Infosys or Wipro has with corporations globally.

 Converting Fixed Costs to Variable Costs